 - To provide the Minister with any information and reports about the operations of the Registrar as the Minister may request.

 - Any other functions conferred on the Registrar by this Act or the regulations.

 The Office of the Housing Registrar provides administrative support that assists the Registrar to discharge duties, functions and powers under the Housing Act.

 The Housing Registrar also has a role in developing capacity and capability in the sector to ensure registered agencies deliver quality rental housing services and are better placed to deliver growth in housing stock to help meet demand.

-The Registrar’s priorities are set out in a Corporate Plan that features the vision, purpose, priorities and values of the Registrar over the next two years:
+The Registrar’s priorities are set out in a Corporate Plan that features the vision, purpose, priorities and values of the Registrar over the next 2 years.

-A community housing sector that provides access to safe, secure and affordable housing solutions to Victorians in need.
+A well-regulated, growing and sustainable community housing sector that provides access to safe, secure and affordable housing solutions for Victorians.

-To contribute to the development, growth and continual improvement of the Victorian community housing sector through proactive, risk-based, and outcomes-focused regulation.
+To enable the development, growth, and continual improvement of the Victorian community housing sector through proactive, transparent, and risk-based regulation that promotes tenant outcomes.

 There are two major publications produced annually by the Housing Registrar, the and the .
 These publications report on the performance, activities and impact of the Housing Registrar and the community housing sector for the financial year.